mattscilipoti/passport_scheduler/README.md

 We're Dockerized!
 -----------------

 All dependencies for this project are provided in (and isolated within) docker containers.
 This means you only need to [install Docker](https://docs.docker.com/engine/installation/).

 You don't need rvm, postgresql, etc.  Just docker.

 > Note: as of June 2016, Docker provides native installation for Linux, OSX, and Windows.
 You do NOT need VirtualBox (or equivalent).

+Do NOT install docker via homebrew!
+> The new Docker install can co-exist with previous homebrew installations.
+Check the Docker website for instructions.

 ### Dev/Browser